Our JapanBall Baseball Adventures give you the opportunity to see more than just baseball.

 Sumo wrestling originated in Japan and is considered a modern Japanese martial art.
 A rikishi (wrestler) attempts to force another wrestler out of a circular ring using nothing but his weight and soles of his feet.
 This ancient sport is very popular in Japan and tends to sell out very quickly.

-Each JapanBall tour is unique and based on the baseball schedule.
+Each JapanBall tour is unique and base on the baseball schedule.